 Men and women from any Christian faith tradition are welcome to apply.

-• Applications will be accepted on a rolling basis through June 1, 2019.
-As applications are received, applicants will be contacted to set up their interview.
+• Applications will be accepted on a rolling basis through June 1, 2020.
+As applications are received, applicants will be contacted to set up their interviews.

-• Applicants will be notified of their acceptance no later than Saturday, June 16.
+• Applicants will be notified of their acceptance by Saturday, June 20, 2020.

 Why should you consider VIP?